-A growing number of research studies, teacher surveys and school case studies show the impact that Makers Empire’s pedagogically sound and differentiated approach to learning is having on influencing learning outcomes for students.
+Seeking an evidence-backed learning tool?
+A number of research studies and teacher surveys undertaken in Australia and America show the impact that Makers Empire’s pedagogically sound and differentiated approach is having on influencing learning outcomes for students.

 100% of lessons observed had high levels of student engagement